NTTS-Innovation/samurai-xdr-cloud-collectors/providers/aws/Readme.md

-#NTT Samurai XDR S3 Integration
+# NTT Samurai XDR S3 Integration

 Main Samurai Template to allow object collection for Samurai XDR collection.
-Create a Ingetragions in your SamuraiXDR Portal and retrieve the Integrations Id and Pass Key.
+Create a Integration in your SamuraiXDR Portal and retrieve the Integrations Id and Pass Key.

 ## Creates the following Resources
 * SNS Topic